-Because of the fact that you asked for suggestions on how to improve customer relations I am submitting my idea.
-I am writing you this message to let you know that I think we can improve customer satisfaction easy by making a change in our counters.
+Because you asked for suggestions on how to improve customer relations, I am submitting my idea.
+I think we can improve customer satisfaction easily by changing our counters.

 Last December glass barriers were installed at our branch.
-There are tellers on one side and customers on the other.
-The barriers have air vents to be able to allow we tellers to carry on communication with our customers.
-Management though that these bullet proof barriers would prevent and stop theifs from jumping over the counter.
+Tellers are on one side and customers on the other.
+The barriers have air vents to allow us tellers to talk with our customers.
+Management though that these bullet-proof barriers would prevent theives from jumping over the counter.

-However there were customers who were surprised by these large glass partitions.
-Communication through them is really extremely difficult and hard.
-Both the customer and the teller have to raise there voices to be heard.
-Its even more of a inconvenience when you are dealing with an elderly person or someone who happens to be from another country.
-Beyond a shadow of a doubt, these new barriers make customers feel that they are being treated impersonal.
+However, customers were surprised by these large glass partitions.
+Communication through them is difficult.
+Both the customer and the teller have to raise their voices to be heard.
+It’s even more inconvenient when dealing with an elderly person or someone from another country.
+These new barriers make customers feel that they are being treated impersonally.

-I did research into the matter of these barriers and made the discovery that we are the only bank in town with them.
-There are many other banks that are trying casual kiosks and open counters to make customers feel more at home.
+I researched these barriers and discovered that we are the only bank in town with them.
+Many other banks are trying casual kiosks and open counters to make customers feel more at home.

-Although it may be easier said than done, I suggest that we actually give serious consideration to the removal of these barriers are a beginning and initial step toward improving customer relations.
+I suggest that we seriously consider removing these barriers are an initial step toward improving customer relations.

 Keiki Kurtz